chrigu6/gamedesign/README.md

 - UI
 	- Menu
 	- Ammo
-	- Health
+	- Health (OK)

 - Technical stuff
 	- Map players (OK) and enemies on to one line in the 2d-Sight (OK)

 - General Gameplay Ideas
 	- The sight of the player depends on his ammount of healt.
-Full health = full sight, small health = small sight
+Full health = full sight, small health = small sight (OK for 2D Camera)
 	- Abilities of the characters: One can hack terminals, the other one can kill enemies.
 Coloured floors, the hacker  is able to change the colour, to give the killer access to the enemies
-	- Switch players and switch views should not be available at the beginnin
+	- Switch players and switch views should not be available at the beginning (OK)